-ATTENTION Senate Committee for University Priorities FROM B. Mario Pinto, Vice-President, Research RE Centre and Institute Report 2007/2008 DATE October 24, 2008
+FROM B. Mario Pinto, Vice-President, Research

+RE Centre and Institute Report 2008/2009

+DATE September 21, 2009

-As specified under SFU Policy R 40.01 "Centres and Institutes," the Governing Committee for Centres, comprising the Vice-Presidents, Academic and Research, is pleased to submit to the Senate Committee for University Priorities the fourteenth annual report on the activities of the Centres.
+As specified under SFU Policy R 40.01 "Centres and Institutes," the Governing Committee for Centres, comprising the Vice-Presidents, Academic and Research, is pleased to submit to the Senate Committee for University Priorities the fifteenth annual report on the activities of the Centres.
 A copy of the Policy is also attached for your reference.

-The report covers primarily the fiscal year 2007/2008.
+The report covers primarily the fiscal year 2008/2009.
 It consists of two parts: a description of each Centre covered under the Policy, and a table showing the status of each Centre in several important areas.
-In addition, information on Centres that were either established or dissolved since the end of FY 2007/2008 is included.
+In addition, information on Centres that were either established or dissolved since the end of FY 2008/2009 is included.